How to Market Your e-commerce Store Through YouTube

 Once you have identified your competition on YouTube, browse through their channels to see what types of content do well and what types of content don’t have as many views.

 Now that you’ve researched the competition and you have a better idea of the type of videos you want to create, you need to analyze the resources that you have on hand.
-If you’re just starting your Youtube channel and you don’t have a ton of video shooting experience, use your iPhone to shoot your videos instead of investing in expensive equipment you don’t know how to use.
+If you’re just starting your Youtube channel and don’t have a ton of video shooting experience, use your iPhone to shoot your videos instead of investing in expensive equipment you don’t know how to use.

 Once you have proven successful in creating videos for your new Youtube channel, you can consider investing in nicer video equipment to produce high-quality, unique videos for your brand.